deel-ai/deel-lip/README.md

 distance estimation.

-This library provides an efficient implementation of **k-Lispchitz layers for keras**.
+This library provides an efficient implementation of **k-Lispchitz layers for Keras 3**.

 > [!CAUTION]
-> **Incompatibility with TensorFlow >= 2.16 and Keras 3**
+> **This branch is a major update designed for compatibility with TensorFlow ≥ 2.16 and Keras 3**
 >
-> Due to significant changes introduced in TensorFlow version 2.16 and Keras 3, this
+> Due to significant changes introduced in TensorFlow 2.16 and Keras 3, backward compatibility
-> package is currently incompatible with TensorFlow versions 2.16 and above.
-Users are
+> with older TensorFlow versions can no longer be maintained.
+Users requiring an older version
-> advised to use TensorFlow versions lower than 2.16 to ensure compatibility and proper
+> of TensorFlow are encouraged to clone the master branch to ensure compatibility and proper
 > functionality of this package.
->
-> We are actively working on updating the package to support Keras 3.
-Please stay tuned
-> for updates.
-For now, make sure to install an earlier version of TensorFlow by
-> specifying it in your environment.

 ## 📚 Table of contents